USS Logan: World War II, 1944–1946

 Following three weeks of extensive rehearsals off Saipan and Tinian with Rear Admiral Wright's TG 51.2, Logan steamed to Okinawa to feint an assault on the southeastern coast on 1 April, diverting the enemy's attention from the real attack which was made successfully on the western coast during the same day.
 The same maneuver was again successful the following day.
 For the next six days, Rear Admiral Wright's group laid off Okinawa, fully prepared, if needed, to reinforce the gallant men already ashore.
 By 11 April the success of the campaign was assured, and the task group steamed back to Saipan.

-The ship was hit by a Japanese Kamikaze and Officer Percy McDonald Scarbrough and others rescued many wounded men in lifeboats.
-Scarbrough received the Meritorious Service Medal for his heroism and quick thinking.

 Logan maintained her readiness with exercises off Saipan and in the New Hebrides.
 Leaving Nouméa, New Caledonia, on 17 July, the ship made the Marianas the 26th, embarked more, than 1,500 troops and 200 wounded from Saipan, Guam, and Tinian, and sailed for CONUS.
 She reached San Francisco on 13 August, two days before the Japanese surrender.

 After V-J Day the tremendous job of occupying Japan and bringing home the veteran troops still faced the Navy.
 Consequently, Logan departed San Francisco on 23 August to embark troops at Pearl Harbor for occupation duty in Japan.
 She arrived at Honshū on 27 September.
 On 10 October she proceeded to the Philippines, thence to the Marshall Islands, embarking 1,932 for the passage home.
 The ship arrived Seattle on 27 October 1945.

 In November and again in January 1946, Logan made "Magic Carpet" runs to the Philippines to bring the men home.
 She was released from "Magic Carpet" on 6 March, decommissioned on 27 November 1946, and joined the Pacific Reserve Fleet at San Francisco.